blouargant/agent-sdk-go/pkg/llm/openaicompat/README.md

-# OpenAI Client Package
+# OpenAI Compatible Client Package

-This package provides a client for interacting with the OpenAI API, implementing the `interfaces.LLM` interface.
+This package provides a client for interacting with the OpenAI Compatible API, implementing the `interfaces.LLM` interface.

 ## Features